dismantl/CaseHarvester/README.md

 > **Case Harvester has relaunched at [caseharvester.org](https://caseharvester.org).
 The court record, made usable.**

 Case Harvester is a project designed to scrape the [Maryland Judiciary Case Search](https://casesearch.courts.state.md.us/casesearch/inquiry-index.jsp) (MJCS) and build a near-complete database of Maryland court cases that can be queried and analyzed without the limitations of the MJCS interface.
-It is designed to leverage [Amazon Web Services (AWS)](https://aws.amazon.com/) for scalability and performance.

 # The relaunch